-She emphasized that Black women were facing the double burden of racism and sexism at the same time, therefore the fight for women’s suffrage must include suffrage for African Americans.
+She emphasized that Black women were facing the double burden of racism and sexism at the same time, therefore the fight for women’s suffrage must include African Americans.

-The evening of the day on which Abraham Lincoln signed the Emancipation Proclamation, January 1, 1863, she was in Columbus, Ohio where she asked her audience, “Well, did you ever expect to see this day?”
+The evening of the day on which Abraham Lincoln signed the Emancipation Proclamation, January 1, 1863, she was in Columbus, Ohio.
+She asked her audience, “Well, did you ever expect to see this day?”

 In May 1866, she delivered the speech, "We Are All Bound Up Together" at the National Women's Rights Convention in New York, sharing the stage with Elizabeth Cady Stanton and Susan B. Anthony.
 "You white women speak here of rights," she said.
 "I speak of wrongs."

-Her efforts to raise consciousness on this issue earned her election as vice president of the National Association of Colored Women in 1897, which she helped found along with Margaret Murray Washington, the wife of Booker T. Washington, Harriet Tubman, and other prominent African American women.
+Her efforts to raise consciousness on this issue earned her election as vice president of the National Association of Colored Women in 1897, which she helped found along with Margaret Murray Washington (wife of Booker T. Washington), Harriet Tubman, and other prominent African American women.

-Frances spent the rest of her career working for the pursuit of equal rights, job opportunities, and education for African American women.
-She was the director of the American Association of Colored Youth, she was also the superintendent of the Colored Sections of the Philadelphia and Pennsylvania Women’s Christian Temperance Unions.
+She spent the rest of her career working for the pursuit of equal rights, job opportunities, and education for African American women.
+She was the director of the American Association of Colored Youth, the superintendent of the Colored Sections of the Philadelphia and Pennsylvania Women’s Christian Temperance Unions.

-She also published books throughout this period, including "Sketches of Southern Life" (1872), "The Martyr of Alabama and Other Poems" (1894), and her well-known novel "Iola Leroy", or Shadows Uplifted, one of the first novels published by a black woman in the United States (1892).
+She published several books including "Sketches of Southern Life" (1872), "The Martyr of Alabama and Other Poems" (1894), and her well-known novel "Iola Leroy", or Shadows Uplifted, one of the first novels published by a black woman in the United States (1892).

-Frances Ellen Watkins Harper died from heart disease on February 22, 1911 in Philadelphia, Pennsylvania and is buried at Eden Cemetery, next to her daughter Mary.
+Frances E.W.
+Harper died from heart disease on February 22, 1911 in Philadelphia, Pennsylvania.
+She's buried at Eden Cemetery next to her daughter Mary.